AMERICAN FRUITS WITH AFRICAN ROOTS

 The new CD will also feature seven new songs that will thrill listeners

-Kings and Queens - a Legacy premiered this year at Harvard University Law School for the grand opening of The Hamilton Houston Institute for Race and Justice at the Harvard University Law School.
+Kings and Queens premiered this year at Harvard University Law School for the grand opening of The Hamilton Houston Institute for Race and Justice at the Harvard University Law School.

 This new song chronicles the theft of Black Music and calls out all of those who have recycled and documented jazz, blues, pop, gospel and soul displacing its authentic creators and transferring that ownership into the hands of thieves of indigenous people's cultural art and expression.

-And every CD must have at least one love song and this CD is no exception.
-The song In Other Words,captures that innocent love that makes you babble and stumble when you are in the company of someone who takes your breath away.
-The twist in this song is that in 2006 even love cannot make you someone's doormat.
+Every CD must have at least one love song and this CD is no exception.
+The song In Other Words, captures that innocent love that makes you babble and stumble when you are in the company of someone who takes your breath away.
+The twist in this song is that in 2006, even love cannot make you someone's doormat.

 Don't Go There

 This song speaks to the video "whores", "wanna-bees" and opportunist who will do anything to attain their fifteen minutes of fame.

 This song takes a stab at the "don't ask don't tell" mentality that continues to ruin individual lives, divide families and destroy many children who are forced to live with the "secrets" of child abuse and loves that don't meet the approval of those who make judgements about race, sexual orientation, class and gender.

 This is a musical commentary on those political, cultural and religious celebrities who violate the trust of the public with their drug abuse, sexual escapades and outright thievery, and then go public seeking our forgiveness.